Video Auditions are accepted on a rolling basis. Applicants who submit video auditions are automatically considered for scholarship.

 Bachelor of Arts in Music

-Auditions and placement exams are not required to enter the Bachelor of Arts program.
-However, we recommend that all entering B.A. students take the placement exams so you can be placed in a class appropriate to your skill level.
+Auditions and placement evaluations are not required to enter the Bachelor of Arts program.
+However, we recommend that all entering B.A. students take the placement evaluations so you can be placed in a class appropriate to your skill level.

 If you are a B.A. student and would like private lessons as part of your program you will need to submit an audition video (or portfolio if you want composition instruction).